 IRS Fishing Expedition Is Successful and Raises Important Attorney-Client Privilege Concerns

-- The recent 9-8 decision denying en banc review by the U.S. Court of Appeals for the Fifth Circuit in Taylor Lohmeyer Law Firm P.L.L.C.
+- The recent 9-8 decision denying en banc review by the U.S. Court of Appeals for the Fifth Circuit in Taylor Lohmeyer Law Firm P.L.L.C. v.
 United States, a case involving a "John Doe" summons served on a law firm by the Internal Revenue Service (IRS), is viewed by many as eroding the attorney-client privilege protection.

 - This Holland & Knight alert explores the decision and its potential impact, including several unresolved questions that should be of concern to both law firms and clients.

 The attorney-client privilege is one of the bedrocks of the legal profession.
 It permits communications between a client and an attorney to remain privileged.
 The U.S. Supreme Court has stated that by assuring confidentiality, the privilege encourages clients to make "full and frank" disclosures to their attorneys, who are then better able to provide candid advice and effective representation.
 Upjohn Co. v.
 United States, 449 U.S. 383, 389 (1981).
 On the other hand, courts sometimes view the attorney-client privilege as preventing full disclosure.
 As a result of these conflicting views, the attorney-client privilege "protects only those disclosures necessary to obtain informed legal advice which might not have been made absent the privilege."
 Fisher v.
 United States, 425 U.S. 391, 403 (1976).

 This Holland & Knight alert discusses Taylor Lohmeyer Law Firm P.L.L.C. v.
 United States, No. 19-50506 (Dec.
 14, 2020) (en banc hearing denied) and the prior U.S. Court of Appeals for the Fifth Circuit decision.